manighahrmani/kitten-beta/session3/README.md

 ## Topics Covered

 1. Control Flow
-2. Panicking and Recovering From Errors
+2. Panicking on Errors
-3.
+3. Recovering From Errors

 ## References and Further Reading